acantril/learn-cantrill-io-labs/aws-hybrid-activedirectory/02_LABINSTRUCTIONS/STAGE4 - Create Trust.md

 # STAGE 4A - ONPREM Ensure That Kerberos Pre-authentication Is Enabled

-Connect to the JumpBox  (THE SIMULATED ONPREM ONE, NOT AWS) Connect to the Client Instance
+Connect to JumpBox (**THE SIMULATED ONPREM ONE, NOT AWS**) From the JumpBox connect to the client instance using its private IP (you may already have this still connected).
+If you are connecting again, login as admin@ad.animals4life.org and the admin password you picked right at the start.
 Load Active Directory Users and Computers
 Select Users
 Click Admin